bbchung/clighter/README.md

 ### g:clighter_libclang_path

-Clighter use default path to find libclang, if your libclang is not in default path, tell Clighter by this option.
+If your libclang is not in default path of system, tell Clighter by this option.

-Default: `undefine`
+Default: `undefined`
 ```vim
 let g:clighter_libclang_path = '/usr/lib/libclang.so'
 ```

 ## Customize Colors

-Clighter defines the following syntax group corresponding to CursorKing of Clang
+Clighter defines the following syntax group corresponding to CursorKing of Clang.

 * MacroInstantiation
 ```vim